Sheave & Belt Source-Aware Field Screen Skip to main content

 Assumptions

-• Sheave outside diameter is used as a working approximation for pitch diameter.
-For B-section, pitch diameter is roughly 0.4 inches less than OD.
+• Sheave outside diameter is used as a working approximation for pitch diameter; catalog pitch diameter controls final review.

-• Belt slip is typical 2 percent for V-belts under nominal tension and load.
+• Belt slip is shown as a typical 2 percent context prompt only.

-• Belt section identification tolerance is ±1/32 inch for caliper measurement and ±1/16 inch for tape rule.
+• Belt section identification tolerance is plus/minus 1/32 inch for caliper measurement and plus/minus 1/16 inch for tape-rule measurement.

-• Bushing identification rules are heuristic; stamped catalog code overrides field cues whenever available.
+• Bushing identification rules are heuristic; stamped catalog code and current manufacturer data control final decisions.

 Limitations

-• Does not output exact manufacturer part numbers; decoder returns pattern matches and search terms only.
+• Does not output exact manufacturer part numbers or replacement approval.

 References